levpolevoy/email-scraper/README.md

 ### No javascript rendering

-In the modern web content is often available only after JS was executed.
+In the modern web content is often only available after JS was executed.

-Such content includes:
+With regards to this specific script, such content includes:
 - Email addresses
-- Links to pages
+- Links to other pages

-This script doesn't do any complex pre-processing for a page before parsing email addresses out of it.
+This script doesn't do any complex pre-processing for a page before parsing email addresses or links out of it.
 It only performs an HTTP GET and then parses the body of the response.

 Executing javascript is orders of magnitude more complex in terms of engineering effort, resource requirements and security.

 If it's crucial, the [scrapy-splash](https://github.com/scrapy-plugins/scrapy-splash) project can be helpful.